September 12, 2019

 An impromptu trip to the French island in the Mediterranean Sea.

 Getting around the town was super exciting.
 The Italian friendliness combined with the French language and cuisine; yes, please!
 Speaking of food, we went to a small but popular restaurant for dinner.
-Once seated, the evening provided gorgeous light, and the photographer in me wanted to go and capture some of it.
-However, the courses were too delicious to interrupt, and as it was proper French dining, it took a while — by the end of it, all the light was gone.
+Once seated, the evening provided gorgeous light, and the photographer in me wanted to capture some of it.
+However, the courses were too delicious to interrupt, and as it was proper French dining, it took a while — by the end of it, all the daylight was gone.
 No regrets, tho.

 Once at the hotel we got for tonight, I booked a car to rent tomorrow and passed out.
 The next morning we got some fruit for breakfast and went for the car.
 The rental company we selected is located right in the city centre.
-It might be convenient, but it also leaves you in the middle of a one-way traffic maze — something which ain't too thrilling to drive through in a new car, while readjusting to the driving on the right.
-It used to be my domain, but after a few years in Scotland, every time I rent a car elsewhere, it takes a moment to get used to having the seatbelt from the left, and the gears on your right.
+It might be convenient, but it also leaves you in the middle of a one-way traffic maze — something which ain't too thrilling to drive through in a new car, while readjusting to driving on the right.
+It used to be my domain, but after a few years in Scotland, every time I rent a car elsewhere, it takes a moment to get used to having the seatbelt on the left and the gears on the right.
 The plan was to find the fastest route out of the city and to spend the upcoming night somewhere away from civilization.

 It was a single-track road with sharp switchbacks — something that could be daunting, but for once, coming from Scotland served as an advantage: I drive similar paths more often than I do city driving, and I do enjoy these.
 By this time, I also got my head around the car's handling, so it was actually good fun.